-It is ideal/ optimal to sell a business when there is plenty of credit available to prospective business buyers to pay for the acquired business and when institutional buyers, for example private equity firms, are flush with cash.
-We are in just such a period as I write this, a period that exhibits all of these features.
-In that sense, this is a wonderful/ ideal time to sell a business.
-A recession, by contrast, is a more difficult environment in which to sell a business.
+A recession is a more difficult environment in which to sell a business.
 In a recession, earnings are slumping, lenders are reluctant to make loans etc. making it challenging to get a sale transaction at a strong sales price and on favorable terms consummated.

-For any particular business owner it makes sense to sell his or her business when the business owner has gone as far as he or she feels he or she can go with the business.
-Or when the business owner is forced, typically by external circumstances, to reduce his or her focus on the business and to turn to other priorities.
-We have assisted/ worked with business owners who felt they had gone as far as they could go with their businesses and that they were not in a position to effectively address upcoming challenges.
-We have assisted/ worked with many business owners who decided to sell based on their own personal circumstances, probably most commonly health or family related issues.
+For any particular business owner it makes sense to sell his or her business when the business owner has gone as far as they feel like they can go with the business.
+It also makes sense when the business owner is forced, typically by external circumstances, to reduce his or her focus on the business and to turn to other priorities.

 It also might make sense for any particular business owner to sell his or her business when approached by a prospective buyer who, out of the blue, makes a particularly attractive offer for the business.
 This can happen when a buyer feels that it needs to acquire a business just like the one in question.
 It is important to open the door should opportunity knock in this way.

 How does one go about selling a business?

 We realize that once in a blue moon a prospective buyer shows up at the door of a business with an offer for the purchase of the business that is too good to pass up.
 It's wonderful when this happens but this happens rarely.